nonete/dash-docs/dash_docs/chapters/dash_enterprise/review_apps/helper_script_delete.md

 services_result = []
 page = 0

+# There are simple checks are carried out thought the execution of the code.
+# For example, if the initial query were to return no results, the script would
+# exit early.
 if 1 != 0:
     print("Querying apps...\n")
     while len(apps_result) != 0 or page == 0: